How to Describe a Person in English

 Chevron mustache is my uncle’s signature feature.

-Describing the Personality of a Person in English
+Sample Conversation: Describing the Appearance of a Person

 Someone’s personality is built on their core characteristics, qualities, or attributes.
-Therefore, to describe someone’s personality, you should use some personality adjectives.
+Therefore, you should use some personality adjectives to describe someone’s personality.
 Those adjectives can be positive or negative.

 However, I would always recommend avoiding negative adjectives as much as possible while describing someone’s personality in English.
 Here are some example sentences that show how to use personality adjectives to describe a person in English.